SherG/sherrieg/content/blog/beat-inflation/index.md

 * Hiking boots
 * Notebook paper and pens
 * Batteries
+* Bandages, gauze (Note: first aid liquids and ointments are perishable: they have an expiration date)
-* Tools you don't have, that you think you'll need
+* Hand tools you don't have, that you think you'll need

 Once you start thinking of ideas all sorts of things will come to mind.
 You could categorize these by use (e.g., automotive) and/or by cost.